Khan Research Laboratories: Uranium research

 Globally, the KRL has a prestige in conducting research into properties and behavior of uranium to learn how uranium is scaled to industrial-to-weapon-grade level and how its equation of state changes under the extreme pressure and temperature.
 For such investigation, principle investigators employed the Zippe method (local designation: Khan Centrifuge) that runs about 100,000 rpm on continuous at an average of 10 years.

 The Uranium (U^{92}) is a naturally occurring element that can be found in low levels within all rock, soil, and water.
 The Natural uranium (U^{nat}) consists of three isotopes, Uranium-238 (U^{238}), which is 99.28% natural abundance, the Uranium-235 (U^{235}), which is subject of interest for energy measurement available only at 0.71%, and uranium-234, with proportion of 0.0054%.
 The Uranium-235 is fissile but at 0.71% it cannot sustain the chain reaction in a nuclear weapon environment, which requires the 90% of U^{235} but remains uncontrolled whose reaction takes place in a short amount of time– in a nanosecond time.
-For this purposes, the gas centrifuge methods using the vacuum technology were established but this method took several years to master, and it was not until the 1985 when the highly enriched uranium (HEU) was first made available.
+For this purpose, gas centrifuge methods using ultra high vacuum technology were established, but this method took several years to master, and it was not until 1985 that the KRL produced highly enriched uranium (HEU).
+By 1986–87, the KRL's principal investigators were able to produce their first pit made with Uranium alone.

 The computer simulations and experiments on uranium are conducted by KRL to understand the structural, electrical, material, and chemical properties as well as uranium fused allows and to determine how these materials change over time under temperature and pressure difference.

 Negative publicity

 The laboratory has attracted negative publicity from a number of events, mainly due to its past research affiliation with North Korea and China.
 In 1996, the Clinton administration accused China of approving the tender released for the KRL on the acquisition of specially-made magnetic rings for special suspension bearings mounted at the top of rotating centrifuge cylinders.
 In 1999, a visit by the Saudi dignitaries accompanied by the Sharif administration personnel to the laboratory also garnered further negative publicity at the Western media that raised fears of proliferation in the middle east.

-In 2003, the Pakistani nuclear physicist, Abdul Qadeer Khan, was accused of (and later pardoned) for mishandling the classified information on the designs of the gas centrifuges to Libya, North Korea, Iran, and China in 1980s that were taken from the lab's computers.
+In 2003, the Pakistani nuclear physicist, Abdul Qadeer Khan, was accused of (and later pardoned) for mishandling the classified information on the weapons-related designs and the gas centrifuges passed onto the Libya, North Korea, Iran and China in early 1980s that were taken from the lab's computers.